AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

 > Umm, you could probably [correct] with attitude control thrusters [at the expense] of additional propellant.
 The really hard one is pitch.
-Pitch requires, you need a really powerful thruster to control pitch, to that's really the control dimension that's the hardest which you can do with two fins.
+Pitch requires, you need a really powerful thruster to control pitch, to that's really the control dimension that's the hardest which you can do with just two fins.

 32:45
 {:.muted.smaller.right}